wtrz/rabotohomebankconverter/README.md

 # rabotohomebankconverter
 Personal finances | Python script | Goal to convert Rabobank 'Transactions.txt' into Homebank csv format

 By default rabobank export 'Transactions.txt' cannot be imported into Homebank.
-This python script transcodes the file for Hombank to accept.
+This python script transcodes the file for Homebank to accept.

 Prerequisites: